sophiabrandt/100-days-of-code/r-1-log.md

 Did not have much time today as I needed to get a fresh install of [Manjaro Linux (with Manjaro Architect)](https://manjaro.org/download/architect/).
 I continued with [Elixir for Programmers](https://codestool.coding-gnome.com/courses/elixir-for-programmers).
 I really like how modular the code is - this is what I love about functional programming: small, decoupled units.
 The course is also a look at how to build programs and I can totally recommend it.

+### R1D54/take1

+I had problems with setting up my dev environment and didn't reach the 1 hour requirement for the challenge.
+I coded along the Elixir course (see above).